 To perform this zero procedure, you must make sure that the actual flow is zero.
 Attempting to zero the meter or controller while there is a flow condition will cause an offset.
-Note: This MUST be done using the appropriate gas as selected.
+Also, the best zero is obtained by using the actual gas at the listed operating pressure.